 - Take stock of your pantry, freezer, and fridge and note what you have on hand.

 - Think about the last delicious meal or snack you had and who made it.
-Find out the details.
+Find out the details so you can make it.

 - Take an inventory of your favorite recipes and compare your kitchen equipment with your list to see if you have the right things to make what you like to eat.
 Make a list of gaps and ask for these things as presents for holidays, birthday, or buy them yourself.

 - Think about where you got your food advice and what you are doing when you shop.
 If you stare at ingredients and food labels but you don’t have an accurate, science based reference as to why you are doing what you are doing, question yourself.
-Then visit choosemyplate.gov, and http://www.fda.gov/Food/IngredientsPackagingLabeling/LabelingNutrition/ucm079449.htm to read up on the details from label reading, menu planning, and more.
+Then visit choosemyplate.gov to get some help and inspiration.

 - Figure out what drives your choices and then be strong about supporting your beliefs.
 Don’t let others talk you into ordering something you wouldn’t just because of what they are eating.
 At the same time, don’t judge others for their own choices.
 We are all the captain of our own ship.
 Don’t let yours get sunk by allowing someone else to steer.
 Unless of course you are heeding the advice of your dietitian and steering out of the storm into calmer waters with the help of a professional. 😉

 - Allow time to plan meals, don’t let them happen to you.
-It happens to all of us, so don’t feel bad.
-Just remember that food is necessary for life, and you deserve the best.
+Food is necessary for health and quality of life, and you deserve the best.